ENTOURAGE: aka Physical Distance Theory, or How I Learned to Stop Worrying and Love Videogames

 Published on the occasion of the exhibition Holland Street, by Sarah Caylor and Ann Shelton Courtenay Place Park Light Boxes Wellington, New Zealand 15 August – 2 December 2013

 Taking as its starting point two nineteenth-century events – London’s cholera outbreak of 1854 and Wellington’s typhoid epidemic of 1890-2 – Holland Street recalls a world where disease was thought to travel through miasma (noxious air) and bacteria were believed to be as real as “Hydras, and Gorgons, and Chimeras Dire”.
-Holland Street utilises differing visual approaches to map … Continue reading →
+Holland Street utilises differing visual approaches to map critical sites related to these two … Continue reading →

 THINKING IT THROUGH Tony Watkins Haruhiko Sameshima